rmera/boo/README.md

 Many of these reflect the fact that I mostly work with rather small, dense datasets.

 * There are only exact trees, and no sparsity-awareness.
-* Several other features in the XGBoost library are absent.
+* Some features in the XGBoost library are absent (mainly, L1 regularization).
 * In general, computational performance is not a top priority for this project, though of course it would be nice.
 * As mentioned above, the libSVM reading support is very basic.
 * Only classification is supported.
 Still, since its  multi-class classification using one-hot-encoding, and the "activation function" (softmax by default) can be changed, I suspect you can trick the function into doing regression by giving one class and an activation function that does nothing.